 Here are some of the ways that third-party logistics can lower your fulfillment and shipping costs:

 - Flexible warehouse space.
-You aren’t locked into a lease on warehouse space (or even a long-term contract!).
+Red Stag won’t lock you into a lease on warehouse space (or even a long-term contract!).
 You can increase or decrease the amount of shelf space you pay for as needed.

 - Packaging pros.
 The expertise of the packaging pros at your fulfillment warehouse means your products are less likely to arrive damaged.
 You pay for less return shipping and re-shipping.
 In addition, their packing expertise can help you avoid or reduce DIM weight pricing.

 - Discounts.
 As mentioned above, 3PL services companies may have reduced shipping rates.
 In some cases, they may be able to pass on these discounts to you.
-Order fulfillment warehouses also buy boxes and other packing materials in large quantities.
+Order fulfillment warehouses also buy boxes and other packing materials in significant quantities.
 You may be able to save on packaging through your third-party logistics company.

 - Inventory management.
 Leverage the experience of the managers at your fulfillment center.
 They can help you set restock levels and get you closer to optimal stocking levels.
-Expert inventory management assistance will help you stock is enough to fill all your orders without tying up too much capital in your inventory.
+Expert inventory management assistance will help you stock enough to fill all orders without tying up too much capital in inventory.